Gwachukwu/Assignment1/README.md

 _Enjoy :smiley:_

 ### Issues in Unit Test
-* I moved the Calculator logic to a string library and added the references.
+* I moved the Calculator logic to a class library and added the references.
 But on calling the libray in the Calculator controller I am getting:

  The type or namespace name 'Add' does not exist in the namespace 'Calculator' (are you missing an assembly reference?)CS0234